skgtrx/mTimes-IMDB/README.md

 ## Running the tests

 After installing all the dependencies.
-You can simply test the application by running the `mTimes.py` file.
+You can simply test the application by running the `mTimes.py` file.</br>
 Step-1: Click on the `Start` button.</br>
 Step-2: Select either of the option `Search by Name` or `Search by ID`.</br>
 Step-3: If select `Search by Name`, enter the name of the movie like Eg. `the nun 2 (2019)` for exact match or just type `nun`.</br>